qa-tech-training/validation-labs/LabInstructions/Lab01.md

   });
 }
 ```
-5. Once you have made the changed, start the app and use bruno to execute the defined tests:
+5. Once you have made the changes, start the app and use bruno to execute the defined tests:
 ```bash
 go run main.go &
 cd bruno